 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 Second in the series of courses in research methodology, PLCY 811 equips the doctoral student to examine potential pitfalls associated with analytical inquiry in the field of Public Policy.
 Students will learn to discern the quality of research outcomes associated with published research.
 Proficiency in this area will position the student to develop research agendas that assess societal conditions, for making recommendations on governance, affording empirical evidence for the evaluation of overall impact of actions resulting from competing theories.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 800 words and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+Each thread must be 500 words and demonstrate course-related knowledge, citing at least 3 scholarly sources.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 500 words.
+Each reply must be 250 words and cite at least 2 scholarly sources.
 All threads and replies must adhere to current Turabian format.

 In Module 1: Week 1 – Module 5: Week 5, students will complete timed quizzes to demonstrate mastery of the information gleaned from assigned reading in this course.
 These short open-book, open-note quizzes reinforce recall in preparation for the Final Examination Assignment.
 Each quiz consists of 10 True/False questions worth 10 points and thus having a total possible of 100 points per quiz.
 Careful reading of assigned material prior to taking each quiz is required to maximize performance.

 Maximum time set at one hour.